 The celebration of the beginning of the new year is bigger in Scotland than it is in most other countries and you’ve only got to look at Edinburgh’s Hogmanay celebrations to see the monumental efforts Scots go to in celebrating this annual event.

-Each year around 75,000 people watches the concert in the gardens while another 100,000 watch the fireworks over Edinburgh castle and enjoy the party in Princes Street, in a celebration that’s often described as one of the biggest street events in the world.
+Each year around 75,000 people watch the concert in the gardens while another 100,000 watch the fireworks over Edinburgh castle and enjoy the party in Princes Street in a celebration that’s one of the biggest street events in the world.

 ‘So why’, you’re probably thinking, ‘should I leave my warm cosy house to traipse about Scotland in winter?’
 Well stick with me and I’ll give you some reasons to leave your comfy slippers behind and pull your muddy walking boots on.